3 in 10 matatu deaths could be avoided by speaking up!

 including helping create an illegal makeshift link

 ‘sambaza-seats’ in all available aisle and leg spaces.

 As together with his captive audiences´

 a traffic checkpoint, a tipping distance away.

-We are all Kenyans, all the time.
+We are all Kenyans, all the time and, after all;

-After all; We are in this together.
+We agree we are in this together.

 Time is of essence.
 So;